 - Did the provider have a website with the .nl extension?

 - Did the provider use the Dutch language?

 - Did the provider employ means of payment that are exclusively or predominantly used by Dutch consumers?

 - Did the provider use advertising aimed at the Dutch market on the radio, on television or in print media?

 The draft policy rule has a temporary validity until 1 July 2021, at which date it will lapse.
-Realising a safe, controlled offer of online games of chance is a key objective of the Remote Gambling Act.
+Realising a safe, controlled offer of online gambling is a key objective of the Remote Gambling Act.
 This offer will not materialise if providers that violated the law in the past are not shown some leniency.
 The way to achieve this offer is through temporary leniency, which is curtailed by the criteria mentioned above.
 After this period, a lax interpretation of the rules will no longer be required.
 This approach aligns with the Ksa's existing policy to prioritise tackling parties that target Dutch consumers.